 Soon, you will receive more information about how to complete the survey online.
 Please contact your department’s survey ambassador or our HR department with any specific questions.

-Every GHS employee makes invaluable contributions to driving our mission.
+Every Prisma Health employee makes invaluable contributions to driving our mission.
 Thank you for all you do each day and for giving us the opportunity to better serve our employees, patients and communities.

 Spence M. Taylor, MD